SimonBackx/cc-spook/README.md

 Note that the project doesn't include automatic network retries and loading indicators.
 If you run the project locally, this isn't needed, but for the hosted version you will need a reliable internet connection.

+### Commit times

+The commit times are a bit messed up since V1 because I found a bug (commit [`661fb44`](https://github.com/SimonBackx/cc-spook/commit/661fb441d49edd1dff5707d560627bd7a73082cc)) in V1 when I already started working on V2.
+So I made the fixes on the V1 tag and rebased the main branch onto those fixes.

 ## Running the project locally

 ### What you need